chuchi-chaschtli/CS4410/parser/README.md

 * If-Then with a dangling else results in a shift-reduce conflict.
 Per in-class discussions, we shift, which means the ELSE binds to the most "recent" seen if statement.

 * l-value expressions and array assignment expressions had a shift-reduce conflict in the case of `lvalue LBRACK expr RBRACK`, because our productions also define `lvalue -> ID` as a valid production.
 To disambiguate, we decided to add another production rule `lvalue -> ID LBRACK expr LBRACK`.
+Theoretically, disambiguating between TYPE_ID and ID would remove this conflict, however introducing the naive alias of `TYPE_ID: ID` resulted in a number of reduce-reduce conflicts, such that we determined that the question of whether a given ID is a type_id should be delegated to after the AST has been parsed (most likely the type-checker).

 * The binary operators we defined caused shift-reduce conflicts with the grammar productions for IF, WHILE, FOR, ASSIGN, ARRAY expressions.
 To fully evaluate the expression, we must shift.